ZivaVatra/SDAT/README.md

 * Don't invert the text half way through the scan.
 This is not a problem with SDAT as such, but the underlying OCR software.
 Generally this isn't a problem if you are scanning a single document.
 However if you are scanning lots of little receipts as part of an expenses document you can put one upside down.
 I did this once and while nothing broke, tesseract did sit there and consume 100% CPU trying to decode the upside-down text until I got sick of waiting, killed it and then re-scanned with the receipt the right way up.

 * Make sure you have enough space in "/tmp".
 This software makes use of /tmp to store both the final copy and any intermediate stages.
 On a 600dpi scan this means you could use a good 500MB of data in temp files.
-If you run out of space half way through a scan it can get messy (you get errors that indicate failure, but not that the reason may be lack of free space).
+If you run out of space half way through a scan it can get messy (you get errors that indicate failure, but not necessarily that the reason may be lack of free space).

-* Leading from above, the software will delete its temporarily files from /tmp in the case of a successful scan and OCR.
+* Leading from above, the software will delete its temporarily files from /tmp/SDAT in the case of a successful scan and OCR.
 However if you cancel the program, or something raises an error, it does not delete the tmpfiles (this is useful for debugging).
-As such be aware you may have leftover data files using up space in /tmp that you may want to clear out.
+As such be aware you may have leftover data files using up space in /tmp/SDAT that you may want to clear out.
 For many distros tmps is a ramdisk (tmpfs) so should be cleared on reboot, but for those where it isn't, you can accumulate a lot of wasted space.

 ## Future plans